NoobBit/PinGenerator/README.md

 2. Extract The Files
 3. Add PinGenerator to your path
 4. Open Cmd
-5. Then type in the command {pingen}
+5. Then type in the command "pingen"
 # License
 AGPL-3.0 License